IWU kicks against marginalisation of Igbo in federal appointments – The Sun Nigeria

-A pan-Igbo socio-cultural group, Igbo World Union (IWU), has condemned discrimation against South eadterners in federal appointments.
+A pan-Igbo socio-cultural group, Igbo World Union (IWU), has condemned discrimination against South easterners in federal appointments.

-Discribing it as unfourtnate, the group, in a statement by its President General, Sir Meshach Nnanta, who is also Gburugburu Ndigo dum, lamented that over the years, Igbo have been relegated to the background.
+Discribing it as unfourtnate, the group, in a statement by its President General, Sir Mishak Nnanta, who is also Gburugburu Ndigbo dum, lamented that over the years, Igbo have been relegated to the background.

 “Since the end of the civil war, which is almost five decades now, no Igbo man has emerged as president.
 From the Vice-president slot in the second Republic to Senate president under President Olusegun Obasanjo till date, no Igbo man or woman has occupied any of the 3 top positions of governance since 2007.”